Prepare for Your Child's Sleep Study

 Let the physician who is ordering the sleep study know the type of medication and dose before ordering the study.
 Your child’s physician will decide whether to continue or discontinue a medication, since some drugs may interfere with the quality of your child's sleep or make it more difficult for our staff to interpret study results.

-If your child has asthma you should also bring along his medications as well as his nebulizer, spacer, etc. If your child is using BiPAP/CPAP, you should also bring those along so we can measure how they are working.
+If your child has asthma you should also bring along his medications as well as his nebulizer, spacer, etc. If your child is using BiPAP/CPAP, bring your child’s mask to use during the study.

 Referrals